mozilla/multi-account-containers/docs/metrics.md

 ### Immediate Questions

-* Do people use the containers feature?
+* Do people use the containers feature & how do people create new container tabs?
   * Click to create new container tab
+    * \+ `entry-point` value: "tab-bar" or "pop-up"
 * Do people who use the containers feature continue to use it?
   * Retention: opening a second container tab (second tab in the same container, or a tab in a second container?)
 * What containers do people use?
-  * Container name (should we record the names of custom container created by users?)
+  * userContextId
     * \+ Number of tabs in the container (when should we measure this? on every tab open?)
-* Do people edit their containers? (do we care about editing built-in containers vs. user-created containers?)
+* Do people edit their containers?
   * Click on "Edit Containers"
   * Click to edit a single container
     * Click "OK"